ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The values passed in `RateLimit-*` headers are hints given from the server to the clients in order to avoid being throttled out.

-Clients SHOULD NOT give for granted the values returned in `RateLimit-Remaining`.
+Clients MUST NOT give for granted the values returned in `RateLimit-Remaining`.

 In case of resource saturation, the server MAY artificially lower the returned values or not serve the request anyway.